Kidoz-SDK/KIDOZ_ADMOB_iOS_ADAPTER/README.md

 **Prerequisits:**
 * To use the Kidoz SDK adapter for AdMob you should make sure you have:
-1. AdMob Mediation integrated in your project.
+1. Google AdMob Mobile Ads SDK integrated in your project as explained [HERE](https://developers.google.com/admob/ios/quick-start):
 2. A fully functional AdMob ad placement.
 3. Kidoz SDK built with your project.
 3.1.
 Please make sure you have a set up Kidoz publisher account.
 3.2.
 The plugin itself is an iOS static library written in Objective C.